 When you migrate an existing MSD fabric with a border gateway switch into DCNM, make sure to note the following guidelines:

 - Uncheck all Auto IFC creation related fabric settings.
-Review the settings and ensure they are unchecked as follows: - Easy_Fabric fabric interface_freeform configs.
-This configuration includes all the global configs for multisite.
-Loopbacks for EVPN multisite are also captured via the appropriate interface templates.
+Review the settings and ensure they are unchecked as follows: - Easy_Fabric fabric

 Uncheck Auto Deploy Both check box under Resources tab.